 Similarly, social media is a great way to garner online referrals and recommendations.
 Whether it is your Facebook page that clients are recommending, or a personal endorsement on your Linkedin profile.
 Even a tag on Twitter or Instagram will multiply your profile views.
 Reviews on Marketplaces and community sites like Etsy, eBay, Amazon, Upwork or Maroon Oak go a long way in sealing your reputation and sharing peer references.

-Thanks to the online world of business, a lot of moms can breathe a new business life as Virtual Professionals or Assistants, to start ventures that let them combine several skills, and work with clients and employers online, and across time zones.
+Thanks to the online world of business, a lot of moms can have a business life as Virtual Professionals or Assistants.
+Mompreneur VAs are starting ventures that let them combine several skills, and work with clients and employers online.
 From setup, marketing, to scaling and growing – all while being there for your family – is much easier and attainable to DIY now.
 Moms can be VAs and virtual professionals, and make a great success of it.

 The only question is – how well are you maximizing the possibilities?